plaque

 What exactly is plaque and what should we do about it?

 Just what is the icky stuff we call plaque that builds up in our mouths and our dog’s mouths?
 Plaque is actually a less than delightful combination of the foods we’ve eaten, saliva and bacteria.
 You know it in your own mouth as that fuzzy soft gunk that hides in the spaces between your teeth as well as at the gumline.
-We’ve all heard the lectures about brushing your teeth after every meal and flossing at least once a day.
+We’ve all heard the lectures about brushing your teeth twice a day and flossing at least once a day.
 But what about for your loveable canine companion?
 It turns out that your pet needs daily dental care as well.

 Plaque is also sometimes known as soft tartar which – left to its own devices – will harden and become the brown and even black tough coating we know as tarter or calculus.
 When it hits that stage for your dog, there is no alternative but to take him to the vet for a cleaning.